imankulov/pickle-compat/README.md

 Note that the protocol version 0 doesn't contain a NEWOBJ opcode and uses a set of workarounds to make it work, so this approach will only work for version 2 of the protocol.

-## cPickle, future and six moves
+## cPickle, future, and six moves

 Here is a word of warning.
 The patcher doesn't fix cPickle of Python 2 and \_pickle of Python 3.
 The latter is an undocumented module imported by Python 3's pickle, if possible.

 The way we solved the problem for ourselves at Doist is by importing "pickle" everywhere.
 It works slower on Python 2, but that only serves as an extra incentive to finish the migration faster.
 You can use [futurize](https://python-future.org/futurize.html) from the "future" package to make it automatically, and it will convert all occurrences of `import cPickle` to `import pickle.`

-If you chose a different strategy of migration, with "moves," this can become cumbersome because you can import cPickle unknowingly.
+If you chose a different migration strategy, with "moves," this can become cumbersome because you can import cPickle unknowingly.
 More specifically, this will import cPickle implementation under the hood:

 ```
 from future.moves import pickle